Erengar/london-overcast/README.md

 # London Weather
+This application displays weather forecast for the City of London.
+It is deployed at this [address](https://london-vercast.onrender.com/).
+Data is beign taken from public API [Weather Forecast API](https://open-meteo.com/en/docs).
 ### Description
-This application displays weather forecast for the Citz of London.
-It is utilizing public API [Weather Forecast API](https://open-meteo.com/en/docs).
 It has three tabs.
 The first one displays atable with data for "Date Time", "Weather State", "Temperature", "Surface Pressure" and "Relative Humidity".
 At the top of the page is a slider that allows the user to set the days he is interested in.
 This slider is limited to 92 days into the past and 16 days into the future, as these are limitations of the API.
 The table is sortable by clicking on labels in the table head.
 At the bottom is a pagination with an option for how many rows should be displayed at one time.
 At the top of the table is a search bar that allows searching for values inside the table.
 The second tab shows a line chart with x-axis representing "Date Time" and y-axis representing "Temperature".
 The range it displays is limited to 3 days into past and 6 days into future.